-There are four types of views you can use in an enterprise geodatabase:
+You can use the following types of views in an enterprise geodatabase:

 Database views are stored queries that select data from specified tables.
 You can define views on database or enterprise geodatabase tables that are not registered as versioned.
 When used with an enterprise geodatabase, database views can be defined for a single nonversioned table or between two nonversioned tables.
 Or you can create more complex views that contain subqueries.